YOU HAVE QUESTIONS

 How does JIT measure impact?

-We measure impacts of every service we offer using both quantitative and qualitative data evaluated in two ways: for short-term outcomes and lasting impact toward our ultimate goals.
-Each service we offer has its own set of intended impacts that we use to gauge results.
+Each service we offer has its own set of intended impacts that we use to gauge effectiveness.
+We evaluate both quantitative and qualitative data for short-term outcomes and for lasting impact toward our ultimate goals.
 For example, we know that the college graduation rate for foster youth nationwide is 3-6%.
-By contrast, since 2006, 80% of JIT College Bound participants have either graduated or are still enrolled in school.
-Our goal is to survey all JIT alumni up to age 35 to prove JIT’s impact.
+By contrast, since 2006, 75-80% of JIT College Bound participants have either graduated or are still enrolled in school.
+Our most recent report called LIFT (Lasting Impact Fulfillment Tracking), which surveyed JIT alumni up to age 35, has confirmed that Just in Time is changing lives and breaking the cycle of foster care.

 Does Just in Time collaborate with other groups?